FireflyMigration/firefly-doc/10-Developer-Guide/15_Column-Collection-and-Recompute/05-Exercise-Columns-Recompute/index.md

 9. Build and test.
 (Change the number of Units In Stock and the check that TotalValueInStock is **change**).
 10. Break into the code using the <kbd>Shift</kbd> <kbd>F12</kbd>.
 11. Add **TotalValueInStock.__RecomputePath** the **Watch** panel.
-12. Expend the result and notice the result.
+12. Expand the result and notice the result.
 13. Stop the program.
 14. Use <kbd>Alt</kbd> <kbd>arrow up</kbd> to change the **Columns.Add** of **TotalValueInStock** location to be the first one.
 15. Build and test.
 (Change the number of Units In Stock and the check that TotalValueInStock is **not changing**)